 When Magellan and his crew entered the Pacific Ocean after their long journey, they thought that the Spice Islands were close at hand.
 Little did they know that their destination remained thousands of miles away.
 The explorers had ventured into the largest ocean on Earth.

-Covering approximately 155 million square kilometers and containing more than half of the free water on Earth, the Pacific is by far the largest of the world's ocean basins.
+Covering approximately 59 million square miles and containing more than half of the free water on Earth, the Pacific is by far the largest of the world's ocean basins.
 All of the world's continents could fit into the Pacific basin!